 My one and only stumbling block came when I went to photograph my first dark wedding reception using the Sony.
 I had bought two Godox v860ii flashes to replace my Canon speedlites, but quickly learned that the AF assist beams on the Godox flashes do not work with Sony mirrorless cameras… and the on-camera AF illuminator on the Sony a7riii won’t work when you’re using an adapter.
 BUMMER!!
-Luckily, I had my Canon camera bodies with me as a backup and I was able to shoot that first reception with my Mark III and speedlights… but I needed to look at all of my options and find a more permanent solution.
-After doing more research, I found that there are four options to “fix” this issue:
+Luckily, I had my Canon camera bodies with me as a backup and I was able to shoot that first reception with my Mark III and speedlights… but it was definitely more difficult getting used to shooting mirrorless in the dark.

 After using the Sony a7riii for the past few months, these are my thoughts on the switch:

 - the colors are AMAZING!!
 So crisp + vibrant, which works so well with my style!

 - the auto white balance is extremely accurate and makes shooting + editing so easy!